 Use Superset to query data

-Use Apache Superset to query data stored in an InfluxDB Cloud Serverless bucket.
+Use Apache Superset to query and visualize data stored in an InfluxDB Cloud Serverless bucket.

 Apache Superset is a modern, enterprise-ready business intelligence web application.
 It is fast, lightweight, intuitive, and loaded with options that make it easy for users of all skill sets to explore and visualize their data, from simple pie charts to highly detailed deck.gl geospatial charts.